go-fuego/fuego/documentation/docs/guides/openapi.md

 | Works offline | No ❌              | Yes ✅         | -        |
 | Binary Size   | Smaller            | Larger (+10Mb) | Smaller  |

-## Hide From Openapi Spec
+## Hide From OpenAPI Spec

-Certain routes such as web routes you may not want to be part of the openapi spec.
+Certain routes such as web routes you may not want to be part of the OpenAPI spec.

 You can prevent them from being added with the server.Hide().